-Commissioner of Valuation and Chief Boundary Surveyor
+Commissioner of Valuation and Chief Boundary Surveyor(Acting)

 Commissioner of Valuation

-The core function of the Valuation Office is the establishment and maintenance of a uniform and equitable valuation base on which commercial rates are levied by Local Authorities, as provided by the Valuation Acts 2001 to 2015.
+The core function of the Valuation Office is the establishment and maintenance of a uniform and equitable valuation base on which commercial rates are levied by Local Authorities, as provided by the Valuation Acts 2001 to 2020.
 These valuations are integral to the commercial rating system in Ireland and form the basis for approximately €1.4 billion of Local Government funding each year.

 The Commissioner of Valuation is Accounting Officer for the Valuation Office and Valuation Tribunal (Vote 16).

 Under the Public Service Management Act 1997, the Commissioner of Valuation has the following responsibilities:

 - managing the business generally of the Valuation Office;